Darugha

 Darugha (даруга, даруга, from Mongol: daru-, 'to press, to seal') was a territorial subdivision in the Mongol Empire.
 A darugha was ruled by a darughachi.

 Later, the term was used for the province, particularly in Kazan and the Siberian Khanates in the 15th and 16th centuries.
 It was used in the Turkic-populated parts of the Russian Empire in the 16th to 18th centuries.
 In Safavid Iran, it was a title meaning prefect.
 One of the many Safavid darughas was Mirman Mirimanidze.

-In 1762, the Bashkir people controlled the Kazan, Nogai, Osin Darugha and Siberian Darughas.
+In 1762, the Bashkir people controlled the Kazan, Nogai, Osin and Siberian darughas.

 In the Mughal Empire, a daroga was the title of a district police officer.
 This title was kept until the 20th century during the British Raj.